zhangt2333/jmtrace/README.md

 ## Usage

-The usage is same to the `java` command.
+The usage is the same as the `java` command.
 For example, if you have a JAR package `Hello.jar` and want to trace its memory accesses, you can type the following command:
 ```shell
 chmod +x ./jmtrace
 ./jmtrace -jar Hello.jar